-all of
+In addition, Green Lake would benefit from enhanced signage at public boat launches and a strong presence of annual Clean Boats Clean Waters inspectors at all of its boat launches to reduce the chance of a new invasive species being introduced into Big Green Lake and permanently altering its natural ecology.

 The following is a summary of the invasive plant, fish, invertebrate and wetland plant species currently found in Big Green Lake and its watershed.